California Commission on Access to Justice

 Members also serve on one or more subcommittees.
 The State Bar appoints 10 members to the commission, and the remaining 16 members are appointed by other statewide entities.
 The terms are three years, and members may serve two consecutive terms.

-- Approximate number of meetings per year: 6 (two by conference call; four in-person and video conference between San Francisco and Los Angeles locations)
+- Approximate number of meetings per year: 5-6 (one to two in-person; four via video/teleconference between San Francisco and Los Angeles locations)

 For additional information, go to: